 If the foundation responds to a letter of inquiry by requesting a proposal, the organization applying for a grant will be expected to complete an application.
 See “How to Apply” below.

-Chicago-based organizations and those based elsewhere in the United States or abroad may apply for an academic program grant.
+Chicago-based organizations and those based elsewhere in the United States or abroad may apply for a publications grant.
 The Terra Foundation only accepts proposals from institutions with United States 501(c)(3) status or the international equivalent, and does not make grants to individuals.
 The Terra Foundation does not accept proposals for:

 - Projects that focus exclusively or primarily on the city’s architecture, built environment, or urban plan as they have been relatively well researched—instead, the initiative focuses on aspects of Chicago’s design history that are less well known.